-Itinerary for Ghana
+Itinerary for Ghana: Window into West African Birding

-Days 1-2, Sat-Sun, 15-16 Mar.
+Days 1-2, Sat-Sun, 14-15 Mar.
 Flight from US to Ghana; coastal birding.
-Flights depart the US for Ghana on Day 1 (March 15) and arrive the following day on March 16.
+Flights depart the US for Ghana on Day 1 (March 14) and arrive the following day on March 15.
 If possible, please plan to arrive before 2:00 p.m.
 You will be met on your arrival at the newly rebuilt Kotoka International Airport Accra, which is situated on the attractive sandy Atlantic gold coast of Western Africa, for your transfer to the hotel.
 Look out for the Ashanti African Tours or Field Guides signboard when you leave the main terminal building after passing through customs.
 You will be met by Ashanti Africa staff and transferred to the hotel in Accra.
 Meet for dinner in the lobby at 7 pm.

-Assuming everyone arrives more or less on schedule in the early afternoon on March 16-and if time permits-we will visit Sakumono Lagoon after checking in at the hotel, or (if everyone is already in) have a morning trip to Legon Botanic Gardens in Accra as an optional intro for those not wishing to rest.
+Assuming everyone arrives more or less on schedule in the early afternoon on March 15-and if time permits-we will visit Sakumono Lagoon after checking in at the hotel, or (if everyone is already in) have a morning trip to Legon Botanic Gardens in Accra as an optional intro for those not wishing to rest.